www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                       * [x] Interpret content type mapping in browser.
                       * [x] Support table fields and not just text fields.
                       * [x] Initialize empty CSV import files.
-                  * [x] Show all tables and solutions as interactive HTML tables
+                  * [x] Show all tables and solutions as interactive HTML tables.
                   * [ ] Ensure, that data inputs are not deleted after calculation a solution.
+                  * [ ] Add tab buttons in the page menu, so that these are fitting more compactly on screen, as there these are arranged vertically.
+                      * [ ] Align button text to the left.
+                  * [ ] Remove old tab buttons.
                   * [ ] Implement optimization via colloquium planning.
             * [ ] Implement proper user friendly error handling.
                 * [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.